 This topic describes how to populate an empty database using Data Generator.

-The following use case demonstrates the use of Data Generator to quickly populate an empty database with meaningful test data.
+The following use case demonstrates the use of Data Generator for MySQL to quickly populate an empty database with meaningful test data.
 For this purpose, the following database called salesdb was created.
 The screenshot below graphically demonstrates the structure of the database, including tables, columns, connections, data types, foreign keys, etc.

-To Generate test data:
+To generate test data:

 The window allows you to:

-In addition, Data Generator provides the Preview window, that shows a table with the generated data.
+In addition, Data Generator provides the Preview window that shows a table with the generated data.

 For a column you select, Data Generator automatically assigns a generator based on the column and table characteristics: name, data type, etc. You may select a different generator for the column and customize the parameters of this generator in the settings pane.